What do I need to know before moving to Montreal?

 When we asked people what advice they would give someone preparing to move to Montreal, they said...

 "Before moving to Montreal, expats should be aware of the city's four distinct seasons.
 Winters can be cold and snowy, while summers are hot and humid.
 Expats should also be aware of the city's two official languages, French and English, and the fact that most locals are bilingual.
 It is also important to note that Montreal is a very diverse city, with a large immigrant population.
 Expats should also be aware of the cost of living in Montreal, which is generally higher than in other Canadian cities.
-Finally, expats should be aware of the city's vibrant culture, with a wide range of festivals, events, and activities to enjoy," said another expat in Montreal, Canada.
+Finally, expats should be aware of the city's vibrant culture, with a wide range of festivals, events, and activities to enjoy," explained one expat living in Montreal, Canada.

 Other Questions: